Sigil-Ebook/Sigil/README.md

 Linux Build and Install
 =======================

-For newer Linux systems like Ubuntu 16.04 (and its derivitives: like Mint 18), or Arch Linux, or Debian Unstable, you should be able to compile Sigil using repo-provided dependencies.
+For newer Linux systems like Ubuntu 16.04 (and its derivatives: like Mint 18), or Arch Linux, or Debian Unstable, you should be able to compile Sigil using repo-provided dependencies.
 Instructions for doing so can be found in:

 > [docs/Building_on_Linux.md](./docs/Building_on_Linux.md) ([or .html](./docs/Building_on_Linux.html))